-The criminal justice undergraduate program offers both a Bachelor of Arts and a Bachelor of Science in Criminal Justice, each of which provides a comprehensive curriculum so that graduates can enter the job market prepared to fully participate as informed, educated criminal justice professionals.
+The criminal justice undergraduate program offers both a Bachelor of Arts and a Bachelor of Science in criminal justice.
+Both programs provide students with a multidisciplinary understanding of crime and the justice system.

 - American National Government